STIXProject/stixproject.github.io/getting-started/index.md

     <div class="well">
       <h4>Analyst Walkthrough (Coming Soon)</h4>
       <p>The analyst walkthrough will take you through a sample STIX document using the STIXViz tool.
-It will explain what the different pieces are and how they fit together.<p>
+It will explain what the different pieces are and how they fit together.</p>
       <a class="btn btn-default disabled" href="#">Go »</a>
     </div>